AlexPoltak/vrs_cvicenie_3/README.md

  - It combines creating, editing, opening project.
  - Data for project are reads from lidar, camera, calibration and trajectory files.
  - Project is XML file with suffix .PRJ
- - Creation of project is defined in Creator app.
+ - Creation of project is defined in Creator app with projectcrationdialog class.

 This library Consists of: